A Walthamstow Village Walk

 From Church Lane go right into Bishops Close

 The Chestnuts is an early 19th century villa, home at one time to the Headmaster of Monoux School and some of its boarders.
+It has now been converted to flats.

 Return to and continue along Church Lane.
 At the end take Vinegar Alley on the left heading back to the village